The Blue Bird Circle Clinic and Research

 The Blue Bird Circle Clinic for Pediatric Neurology at Texas Children’s Hospital

 The Blue Bird Circle Clinic for Pediatric Neurology is the largest pediatric neurology clinic in the United States, and specializes in the diagnosis, treatment, and follow-up care for neurological disorders in children.
-Patient visits this year are expected to exceed 30,000; there has been a 100% increase in patient visits at the clinic over the last four years.
+With over 40,000 scheduled visits each year, providers see patients with a diverse array of neurological conditions ranging from the common to the very rare.

-The large team of specialists in The Blue Bird Circle Clinic cares for patients with more than 450 neurological disorders including epilepsy (seizures), multiple sclerosis, developmental delay, sleep disorders, muscular dystrophy, cerebral palsy, headaches, attention disorders, stroke, cortical malformations, and brain tumors.
+The large team of specialists in The Blue Bird Circle Clinic cares for patients with more than 450 neurological disorders including epilepsy, multiple sclerosis, developmental delay, sleep disorders, muscular dystrophy, cerebral palsy, headaches, attention disorders, stroke, cortical malformations, and brain tumors.

 The Clinic also diagnoses and treats rare disorders as Rett syndrome, Angelman syndrome, Fragile X syndrome, Batten’s Disease, and Prader-Willi syndrome, and participates in the National Institutes of Health (NIH) Undiagnosed Diseases Network as a clinical research site.

-Satellite neurology clinics are located in Clear Lake, Sugar Land, The Woodlands, and TCH West Campus.
+Satellite neurology clinics are located in Clear Lake, Sugar Land, The Woodlands, TCH West Campus, and Austin.

 For further information, please contact:

 The Blue Bird Circle Clinical Research Center at Texas Children’s Hospital